19th century companies

 In the 1980s the government began reducing taxes on imports and abandoned import licensing.
 They made it easier for banks to borrow overseas.
 Aggressive companies like Brierley and Chase bought shares in companies then sold off their assets or restructured them.
 Ready credit created a finance bubble and there was a crash in 1987.

 The government sold some state-owned businesses such as Telecom, and turned other government agencies into profit-making state-owned enterprises.
-The electricity company Contact Energy, sold by the government in 1998, was the largest company on the stock exchange in 2007.
+The electricity company Contact Energy, sold by the government in 1998, was the third-largest company on the stock exchange in 2009.
+(Telecom was the second-largest.)
 Another very large company was the farmers’ co-operative Fonterra, which was owned by its members and not listed on the stock exchange.